silver886/claude-code-sandbox/README.md

 ### Sandbox bootstrap

 `Containerfile` builds a minimal Fedora image with a `claude` user, `sudo`, and a guarded `enable-dnf` helper.
 It does not bake any tooling in.
 Instead, its `ENTRYPOINT` invokes `bin/setup-tools.sh`, which extracts the three archives mounted at `/tmp/{base,tool,claude}.tar.xz` into `$HOME/.local/bin`, renames `claude` → `claude-bin` so the shell wrapper (`bin/claude-wrapper.sh`) can take over the `claude` name, and finally execs `claude --dangerously-skip-permissions`.
-The same script is used by the VM and WSL backends to set up the toolchain after archive injection.
+The same script is used by the VM and WSL2 backends to set up the toolchain after archive injection.

 This keeps the image itself small and stable — toolchain upgrades happen in the cache, not in the image.